tamitchell/tamitchell.github.io/public/data/projects/library-cataloging-system.md

 ## ･ﾟﾟ･✧･ﾟ･✦ A Note on AI ✦･ﾟ･✧･ﾟﾟ･

 Some aspects of this project were supported by AI—primarily debugging a particularly stubborn type mismatch and scaffolding early function documentation.
-I used **Cline**, my preferred interface, and—because I like naming things—I called it **Ifirit.**  (Bonus points if you know where this is from!)
+I used **Cline**, my preferred interface, and—because I like naming things—I called it **Kupo.**  (Bonus points if you know where this is from!)

-Ifirit didn’t write the project for me.
+Kupo didn’t write the project for me.
 But it *did* sit beside me while I wrestled through the logic, offering just enough perspective to keep the momentum going.

 I mention this because I believe in transparency—and because I don’t see AI as a threat to my creativity, but as a companion in it.
 I still architected the system myself.
 I still designed the workflows and wrote the logic.
 But like any good librarian, I consulted the right reference when I needed help.